sidharth-ds/sidharth-ds/README.md

 ## 🚀 About Me
 I'm an Aspiring Data Scientist...

-I have done end-to-end ML projects along with Deployment .......
+## I have done end-to-end ML projects : Web scraping ---> Data Preprocessing ---> Modelling ---> Deployment
+## I am good at deriving Insights from the data and help businesses improve their business performance.

 ## Deep Learning using Keras: